Table of Contents

 Take to the Skies

-Dragon Rider.
-Thanks to the strength of your bond, your razorwing can now use its flying speed while you are mounted on it, but it must end its turn on the ground.
+7th level, you have mastered airborne maneuvers with your razorwing, allowing it to take to the air to elude danger.
+Your razorwing can use its flying speed when you ride it, but it must end its turn on the ground.

 Draconic Fury